 Drawback #1: Money Doesn’t Come Cheap

 A home equity loan is a second mortgage on your house.
 Interest rates are usually much lower for a home equity loan than for unsecured debt like personal loans and credit cards.
-But transaction and closing costs, similar to those for primary mortgages, make home equity loans a pricey — and imprudent — way to finance something you may want but don’t absolutely need, like a fur coat, exotic vacation, or Ferrari.
+But transaction and closing costs, similar to those for primary mortgages, make home equity loans a pricey method of financing something you may want but don’t absolutely need.

-The average closing costs on a $200,000 mortgage are $4,070.
+The closing costs on a $200,000 mortgage could range from $6,000 to $12,000.
 To compare offers on competing home equity loans, use a calculator that compares fees, interest rates, and how long you’ll take to pay back the loan.
 Ask your current mortgage lender if it offers any discounts if you get a second mortgage from the same company.

 Drawback #2: Early Payoff of Home Equity Loans Can Be Costly